josrenato/biomaglab.github.io/content/en/authors/debora/_index.md

 ---
 # Display name
-title: Lucas Betioli
+title: Débora Souza

 # Full name (for SEO)
-first_name: Lucas
+first_name: Débora
-last_name: Betioli
+last_name: Souza

 # Username (this should match the folder name)
 authors:
-  - lucas
+  - debora

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Student
+role: Undergraduate Student

 # Organizations/Affiliations
 organizations: